Federvgh/MS3-Tango-Dictionary/README.md

 1. As a First Time Visitor, I want to easily understand the main purpose of the site, thats why the about page. is the first one to show, It gives a brief explanation of the purpose of the site.
-2. After that you can either go to the dictionary and search for words and you can add new ones
+2. After that you can either go to the dictionary and search for words and you can register an account.

 ### Further Testing